What is Google Analytics 4?

 Thankfully, there’s a way to work around these major differences that we’ll talk about in a minute.

-Just follow these quick steps to keep bounce rate and use Google Analytics 4:
+Just follow these quick steps to use Google Analytics 4 without headaches:

-- Make sure you have both a Universal Analytics property and a GA4 property set up in Google Analytics
+- Make sure you have a GA4 property set up in Google Analytics

 - Download and install the MonsterInsights plugin

-- When you get to the Connect Google Analytics to Your Website screen in the MonsterInsights setup wizard, choose your UA property
+- When you get to the Connect Google Analytics to Your Website screen in the MonsterInsights setup wizard, choose your GA4 property.

 For a full, step-by-step tutorial on connecting Google Analytics 4 and WordPress, read How to Add Google Analytics 4 to WordPress.